—< NORTHEAST OHIO INFORMATION SECURITY FORUM MEETING

 —< Location: OEC at 4205 Highlander Pkwy Richfield, OH 44286

 —< Open to everyone and free as always

 The Northeast Ohio Information Security Forum will hold our monthly meeting at the above date and time.

-Don’t forget to come early, starting at 6:00 PM, for pizza and pop.
+Don’t forget to come early, starting at 6:00 PM, for food and soda, sponsored by TrustedSec.

 Another great meeting from NEO Info Sec Forum – we hope to see you there!